Subaru Tribeca: Drivetrain

 The boxer design also provides near-perfect vibration mitigation because the movement of each piston is exactly countered by the corresponding piston in the opposing cylinder bank, eliminating the need for a counterbalance shaft, and that the movement of the pistons is on a horizontal plane.
 The only vibration caused by the boxer engine is secondary caused by the cylinders being slightly offset on opposing banks.
 This vibration, however, is minimal and is largely absorbed by rubber engine mounts.
 Torque steer is also reduced with this type of power train layout.
 This is achieved by having the front driveshafts being of equal weight and length, and extend from the transmission to the front wheels at almost perpendicular from the transmission.

 The 2006 Tribeca was initially rated at 18 mpgUS using the EPA city cycle and 23 mpgUS on the EPA highway cycle.
 Using the revised EPA driving cycle, the consumption increased to 16 mpgUS city and 21 mpgUS highway, with combined consumption at 18 mpgUS for both the original (3.0-litre engine) and revised (3.6-litre engine) models.

-COBB Tuning

-In 2006, COBB Tuning released several performance upgrades for the B9 Tribeca, including a supercharger which increased output by 70 hp to 320 hp, a suspension tuning package, and four-piston front brakes.